 Our protection programs:

 When a woman or child is the victim of violence or exploitation, we work together with local authorities and child welfare officials to determine the best response.
 The first goal is to remove the perpetrator from the community if possible but sometimes a short term refuge is needed during that process.
-Our family-style emergency shelter provides temporary restorative care with the goal of getting every child back into a healthy family as soon as possible.
+Our family-style emergency shelter provides temporary therapeutic care with the goal of getting every child back into a healthy family as soon as possible.